Guberlo/opis-manager-scraper-2020/README.md

 This project aims to scrape data from the new __constantly changing__ opis web site, in order to provide data to the [opis manager](https://github.com/UNICT-DMI/OPIS-Manager).
 It is written in Node.js (I wanted to learn something new 😂).
 **DISCLAIMER:** I've just started learning js, so you might cringe yourself seeing how badly things might have been implemented.

+I've tried to stick as much as possible to the [previous scraper](https://github.com/UNICT-DMI/opis-manager-scraper).

 #### Start a local instance